Poider/2025Valentine/README.md

 - Two characters engaging in a playful argument.
 - Dynamic text interactions.
+- Customizable character dialogues.
-- A romantic gift revealed at the end.
+- gift revealed at the end.
 - Styled with love! 💕

 ---

 ## 🔧 Tech Stack

-- React (with hooks)
+- React (with hooks) and custom logic
-- TailwindCSS for styling
-- React Router (if navigation is needed)
+- Vanilla CSS

 ---